 SQL Server documentation

-Now SQL Server documentation is also referred to as Books Online (aka BOL) by people.
-However, I have noticed that Microsoft currently refer to it as SQL Server documentation.
+Now SQL Server technical documentation is also referred to as Books Online (aka BOL) by people.
+However, I have noticed that Microsoft have recently updated it to SQL Server technical documentation.

 As you may know, it contains a lot of information about SQL Server.
 In addition, it contains some useful information about the new features in SQL Server 2019.
 Which you can read in detail here.